bookwyrm/bookwyrm.github.com/docs/microformats-microdata-doc.md

 ## Making the Web a Better Place with Rich Snippets

-Microformats are a type of “Rich Snippet”.
-Other formats include Microdata and RDFa.
+Microformats are a way of marking up content with “meta” information.
+Other means include Microdata and RDFa.
 In essence, this involves adding some additional HTML around existing content so that the content can be identified by automated web services.
 These services include search engines and news aggregators.

 Of the three existing formats, I recommend looking at either Microdata or Microformats.